l3p-cv/lost/docs/docs/admin_area.md

 ## Workers

--TODO What are they???
+These workers are the docker-containers able to execute scripts for LOST.

 ![sia-example](/img/admin_workers_new.png)
-Figure 7: TODO
+Figure 7: All current worker(s) listed in a table